matloff/TidyverseSkeptic/README.md

 rather than say, one of the **apply()** or **purrr** functions.

-**Again, there is a serious problem of cognitive overload.** Tidyverse students are being asked to learn a much larger volume of material.
+**Again, Tidy has a serious problem of cognitive overload.** Tidyverse students are being asked to learn a much larger volume of material.
 This is ironic, in that the goal in developing Tidy for teaching was to limit a course to just a few verbs.
 The problem is that the verbs